ballerina-platform/ballerina-distribution/examples/graphql-scalar-id/graphql_id_scalar.md

-# GraphQL service - ID Scalar Type
+# GraphQL service - ID scalar type

 The Ballerina `graphql` module provides support for the `ID` scalar type in GraphQL.
 The `ID` type is used to represent unique identifiers within a GraphQL schema.
 It is a built-in scalar type that can be utilized to define input parameters for GraphQL fields.
 By applying the `@graphql:ID` annotation to specific fields, it indicates that they correspond to the GraphQL `ID` scalar type.
 Consequently, the generated schema will display the field type as `ID`, regardless of the actual type of the field.